Synthetixio/SIPs/content/sccp/sccp-374.md

 # Simple Summary

 This SCCP proposes to reduce the locked oi ratio on all perp markets to 0.10.
-Note that the multiplier is set to 0.5 on all markets except ETH and BTC markets where it's set to 0.25.

 # Abstract